rolfrm/Photon/Readme.md

 # Photon
 ---------
-A c based Lisp compiler / language.
-It should be fast and lightweight, hence the name "Photon".
-Additionally, the language should be as minimal and flexible as possible.
+A C based Lisp compiler / language.
+The design goal is to be fast and lightweight as C, while as powerfull and flexible as Lisp.
 The language very closely maps to the c type system and compiles any code written into c.
 The c code is then compiled by a c-compiler to produce efficient code.
+Currently the compiler used is TCC, which compiles to slow C.

 Only works on 64bit Linux at the moment.